RillingDev/chevron/README.md

 })
 ```

-After that you can simply call "access" again to access your new service type.
+Then you can simply call "access" again to access your new service type.

 ```javascript
 cv.access("foo");